-The purpose of the BBFA is to expedite the delivery of designated broadband projects, prescribed under regulation, by streamlining processes and removing barriers that may result in additional costs and delays in reaching these unserved and underserved communities across Ontario.
+In April 2021 the BBFA was enacted to expedite the delivery of designated broadband projects, prescribed under regulation, by streamlining processes and removing barriers that may result in additional costs and delays in reaching these unserved and underserved communities across Ontario.
 This legislation builds on the Government's 2019 Up to Speed: Ontario's Broadband and Cellular Action Plan, which outlined a plan to expand broadband and cellular access into unserved and underserved communities.